iJustErikk/ai/README.md

 Mammal sleep analysis is an idea I had from reading a book about sleep.

-dogs_cats_vae is a notebook exploring using vae. had issues generating dogs and cats. will revisit.
+dogs_cats_vae is a notebook exploring using vae. had issues generating dogs and cats. tried vgg-based perceptual loss. will revisit.

 ## More Ideas